 Laura Lewis, Principal Investigator

 Laura Lewis is the Athinoula A. Martinos Associate Professor in IMES and EECS at MIT.
-She is also an Associate Faculty Member at the Athinoula A. Martinos Center for Biomedical Imaging at Massachusetts General Hospital, and a Principal Investigator in the Research Laboratory of Electronics at MIT.
+She is also an Associate Faculty Member at the Athinoula A. Martinos Center for Biomedical Imaging at Massachusetts General Hospital, a Principal Investigator in the Research Laboratory of Electronics, and an Affiliate Member of the Picower Institute for Learning and Memory.
 She received her Ph.D. in Neuroscience from MIT, conducted postdoctoral research as a Junior Fellow of the Harvard Society of Fellows, and was previously an Assistant Professor at Boston University.
 She is the recipient of the Society for Neuroscience Peter and Patricia Gruber International Research Award, the One Mind Rising Star Award, the 1907 Trailblazer Award, the Sloan Fellowship, the Searle Scholar Award, the McKnight Scholar Award, and the Pew Biomedical Scholar Award.

 Administrative Assistant: Pearl Nelson-Greene, pearlng@mit.edu